avinashsuvarna1186-design/My-Favourite-Agency-website_New/replit.md

 ## Overview

 This project is a multi-page marketing website for My Favourite Agency (MFA), a creative branding and design agency.
 Its primary purpose is to showcase the agency's portfolio and services through a modern, visually engaging, and highly animated web experience.
 Key capabilities include a dynamic galactic video background with parallax effects, a dark UI with glassmorphism elements, custom typography, massive scroll-triggered animations, and a responsive design optimized for presenting creative work.
+The project now includes a secure admin panel for managing lead inquiries.
 The project aims to establish MFA as a cutting-edge agency, attracting clients through a sophisticated and interactive online presence.

 ## User Preferences